Arrest made in shooting death of Catholic bishop in Los Angeles

-A man was taken into custody in connection with the shooting death of a Catholic bishop renowned for his work as a community "peacemaker," the LA County Sheriff's Department announced Monday.
+A man was taken into custody in connection with the shooting death of a Catholic bishop renowned for his work as a community "peacemaker," the Los Angeles County Sheriff's Department announced Monday.

-Auxiliary Bishop David O'Connell was found dead in his home in the Hacienda Heights neighborhood Saturday in what is being investigated as a homicide, the sheriff's department said.
+Auxiliary Bishop David O'Connell was found dead Saturday in his home in the community of Hacienda Heights, some 20 miles east of downtown Los Angeles, in what is being investigated as a homicide, the sheriff's department said.

 Members of the Los Angeles Catholic community and political leaders praised O'Connell and expressed their surprise at his killing.